An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

 where $\varrho>0$ is the regularization parameter, and $D^{t}\!:\mathbb{R}_{+}^{m\times n_t}\times\mathbb{R}_{++}^{m\times n_t}\to\mathbb{R}$ is defined by

-where we stipulate $0\log 0=0$.
-The iteration steps of B-ADMM are described as follows.
+Here, we stipulate $0\log 0=0$.
+The iteration steps of BADMM are described as follows.

-\begin{remark} As discussed in \cite{YeWWL17}, the subproblems \eqref{B-subprob-Z}-\eqref{B-subprob-Y} all have closed form solutions.
-The subproblem \eqref{B-subprob-Z} involves computing $\sum_{t=1}^{N}n_t$ minimization problems of Kullback-Leibler functions over an $(m\!-\!1)$-dimensional simplex set, and \eqref{B-subprob-Y} involves computing $m$ minimization of Kullback-Leibler functions over an $n_t$-dimensional simplex set with $t=1,2,\ldots,N$, which can be completed by using the parallel technique.
+\begin{remark} As discussed in \cite{YeWWL17}, subproblems \eqref{B-subprob-Z}-\eqref{B-subprob-Y} have a closed form solution.
+Among others, subproblem \eqref{B-subprob-Z} involves the minimization problems of the Kullback-Leibler functions over the simplex set $\Sigma_t$ for $t=1,\ldots,N$, and \eqref{B-subprob-Y} involves the minimization of the Kullback-Leibler functions on the simplex set $\widetilde{\Gamma}^t$ for $t=1,\ldots,N$.
+This can be completed via the parallel technique.
+The computation cost of Step 1 in Algorithm \ref{B-ADMM} is $O(m\sum_{t=1}^Nn_t)+O(md\sum_{t=1}^Nn_t)$.

-{\bf(ii)} Now it is unclear whether the 3-block B-ADMM is convergent or not.
-As mentioned in the introduction, for convex optimization problems, the direct extension of the classical ADMM to the 3-block case may be divergent, not to mention the 3-block B-ADMM for the nonconvex optimization problem \eqref{B-ADMM-prob}. \end{remark}
+{\bf(b)} Now it is unclear whether the BADMM is convergent or not, but as mentioned in the introduction, the direct extension of the classical ADMM to the 3-block case may be divergent. \end{remark}